SemanticMediaWiki/SemanticMediaWiki/src/Elastic/docs/replication.md

 ## Active replication (update-based)

-In the normal operative mode, the `ElasticStore` uses an __active replication__ to transfer the data to the Elasticsearch cluster which means that changes (i.e those caused by an update, delete etc.) from wikipages are actively and immediately replicated.
+In the normal operative mode, `ElasticStore` uses an __active replication__ to transfer the data to the Elasticsearch cluster which means that changes (i.e those caused by an update, delete etc.) from wikipages are actively relicated and mostly instantaneously (depends on the refresh interval) visiable.

 ### Safe replication

-The `ElasticStore` by default is set to use the safe replication mode which entails that if during a page storage __no__ connection could be established to an Elasticsearch cluster, a `smw.elasticIndexerRecovery` job is planned for changes that weren't replicated.
+The `ElasticStore` by default is set to use a safe replication mode which entails that if during a page storage __no__ connection could be established to an Elasticsearch cluster, a `smw.elasticIndexerRecovery` job is planned for changes that weren't replicated.
 These jobs should be executed on a regular basis to ensure that data are kept in sync with the backend.

 The `job.recovery.retries` setting is set to a maximum of retry attempts in case the job itself cannot establish a connection, in which case the job is then canceled even though it could __not__ recover.